ameliegodefroidt/statistics-for-business/README.md

 ## 👩‍🏫 Instructor

 This repository is maintained by **[Amélie Godefroidt]**, instructor of *Statistics for Business* at **IESEG School of Management**.

-The aim is to make statistics more **interactive, intuitive, and engaging** by letting students experiment with data themselves.